-If you’re a paranoid person (like me), you’d probably want your laptop to prompt for a PIN every wake cycle, no?
+If you’re a paranoid person (like me), you’d probably want your laptop to prompt for a code every wake cycle, no?

-After I clicked on “Set up PIN,” A PIN selector shows up.
-There’s only one requirement for setting a secure PIN for your Chromebook:
+After I clicked on “Set up PIN,” a keypad digit selector shows up.
+There’s only one requirement for setting a secure code for your Chromebook:

-- Your PIN must be at least 6 digits
+- It must be at least 6 digits

-So I key in my PIN once, and then twice for security.
-The screen disappears and it drops me back into the previous menu.
-Instead of “Set up PIN” it changes to give you an option to change your PIN.
+So I key it in once, and then twice for security.
+The screen disappears and it drops me back to the previous menu.
+Instead of the same text, it changes to give you an option to change it.
 Nice.